Cancer Support Services

-The integrated care department, which consists of Case Management and Social Service, provides counseling and support for patients and families.
-Crisis intervention is also provided as necessary.
-They provide information and referrals to community support groups, and resources for supportive services such as financial and transportation assistance.
-The department coordinates discharge planning, which includes long-term care placement; hospice and home care services including Visiting Nurse Association, home infusion, and durable medical equipment.
-Social Services also participate in employee support efforts and services.
+The integrated care department at Lawrence General provides counseling and support for patients and families.
+This includes information and referrals to community support groups, resources for supportive services such as financial and transportation assistance and even crisis intervention.
+Our team also helps by coordinating discharge planning, including long-term care placement; hospice and home care services including Visiting Nurse Association, home infusion, and durable medical equipment.

 The Pharmacy Department at Lawrence General Hospital is an integral part of the multidisciplinary team approach to planning, providing, and evaluating the care delivered to cancer patients.
 The Pharmacy Department provides up-to-date chemotherapy treatment modalities for inpatient and outpatient care.
 Patients are closely monitored from visit to visit to ensure accurate dosing of all agents prescribed.
-Any significant change in the patient’s weight would necessitate a change in their dose of chemotherapeutic agent.
 Patient leaflets are also provided containing the brand and generic names of the medications, uses, how to use medications, side effects and when to notify your doctor, precautions, and drug interactions.

 What you can expect from the Chaplains: